-- Contact the internship coordinator prior to accepting the internship for pre-approval.
+- Contact Dr. Walsh prior to accepting the internship for pre-approval.
 You will be directed to fill out and return an Internship Approval Form.
 This is needed for Step 2.

 - NOTE THAT KIN 4390 WILL NOT COUNT TOWARDS THE DEGREE PLAN EITHER AS THE INTERNSHIP REQUIREMENT OR AN ELECTIVE.

 - All information, communication, and requirements will be done through Blackboard, which will be available on the first day of the semester.

 - Visit an academic advisor early in your career to establish a degree plan and know the semesters you will be taking classes.